SchlossLab/mikropml-snakemake-workflow/README.md

 The DAG shows how calls to `run_ml` can run in parallel if snakemake is allowed to run more than one job at a time.
 If we use 100 seeds and 4 ML methods, snakemake would call `run_ml` 400 times.
-Here's a small example DAG if we were to use only 2 seeds and 2 ML methods:
+Here's a small example DAG if we were to use only 2 seeds and 1 ML method:

 ![dag](figures/dag.png)